 Nearly 180 million people in the United States are missing at least one tooth, according to the American College of Prosthodontists.
 Alieh Rastegari, DDS, knows that even a single missing tooth puts you at risk of tooth decay, gum disease, and other serious dental concerns.
-That’s why she offers fixed dental bridges at Caspian Dental Center in Katy, Texas.
+That’s why she offers fixed dental bridges at Caspian Dental Center in Katy, TX.
 A dental bridge restores the appearance and function of your teeth if you have a missing tooth.
+We will run you through all of your options and make sure dental bridges are right for you to restore your smile and confidence!
 To learn more, call Caspian Dental Center or schedule a visit online.

 A dental bridge is a fixed prosthetic appliance that replaces a missing tooth by attaching a false tooth — called a pontic — to your surrounding teeth.
 Much like an architectural bridge, the teeth on each side of your false tooth — called abutments — support the new pontic.